zanix/home-assistant-config/README.md

 ### [Generic Camera](https://www.home-assistant.io/integrations/github)

-The generic camera platform allows you to integrate any IP camera or other URL into Home Assistant
+The generic camera platform allows you to integrate any IP camera or other URL

 ### [GitHub](https://www.home-assistant.io/integrations/generic)